 All travel reports are translated electronically although minor improvements are sometimes made.

-(Although the site is copyrighted I suggest that you print this guide and go with it on your trip.
+(Although the site is copyrighted, I suggest you print my Singapore travel guide and take it on your trip.
 I would also like to hear from someone who chooses to do so).

 My trip: Singapore city and Sentosa island.

 Last time I was in Singapore in 2004 and unfortunately I was too short to see everything I wanted.
 This time in 2012 I was in Singapore for a week, which allowed me to see everything I wanted and feel like it is not only a sightseeing but also a part of the city.
 I traveled by metro and bus to the most extensive parts of Singapore when people were on their way to or from work.
 This gave me a much broader picture of what Singapore is, especially since I lived in a poor district not very well-suited for postcards.
 This time I flew from Hanoi.
 I also want to go to Malaysia to get off at Bugis station and go to the station about 10 minutes.